ndnhuy/ndnhuy.github.io/_posts/2025-03-30-good-code-is-not-about-length.markdown

 ---
 layout: post
-title:  "My new post"
+title:  "Good Code Isn't About Length—It's About Depth"
 date:   2025-03-30 15:35:10 +0700
 categories: my-post
 ---

-# Good Code Isn't About Length—It's About Depth

 Have you ever heard someone say, "Shorter methods are always better"?
 This is one of those "golden rules" that many new programmers are taught.
 But is it really the absolute truth?

----

 ## When Shorter Isn't Better